Henriette Darricarrère

 This tradition of harem painting is being rigorously problematised by modern spectators and art historians.
 Wheaton College professor Ellen McBreen writes in the catalogue of the Matisse in the Studio,' exhibition she helped to organise in 2017, that the cultural interchange one sees in these paintings was “made possible by larger political structures, such as colonialism, which in turn made African and North African culture accessible to Matisse in the first place.
 Needless to say, there would have been no West and Central African sculpture to study or collect in Paris in the early 20th century without European colonists invading those lands: African art was the spoils of this war.”
 Greg Cook writes that "In Matisse’s art, this larger colonial context that he’s working within becomes most troubling when it’s reflected in paintings depicting European sex fantasies featuring the conquered peoples."
 Tongue in cheek, Cook asks his readers "Is It Still OK To Like Matisse’s Harem Fantasy Paintings?"

 A consummate violinist, like Matisse with whom she would play duets, Darricarère had planned to start a musical career at a concert in Nice, however her experience of acute stage fright dissuaded her.
 Even though the performance in Nice was exceptionally well regarded she vowed never to perform again.
 Matisse, who had ensured that she could keep up music and dance lessons while she was working for him, decided to help her wish to have a backup career and taught her how to paint.
 These lessons are the subject of both 'The Morning Session' (1924) and 'The Three O'Clock Sitting' (1924).
-Darricarère successfully submitted some of her own work to the annual Salon des Indépendents in Paris, where one of her paintings was immediately purchased.
+Darricarère successfully submitted some of her own work to the annual Salon des Indépendants in Paris, where one of her paintings was immediately purchased.